 In 2010, the District and the Board of Trustees adopted a final version of a Best Management Practices (BMP) to Reduce Mosquitoes manual.
 The manual provides property owners with tools and techniques to minimize mosquito populations through the proper use of land management practices while reducing the use of pesticides.
 The BMP's contained in the manual are assembled from a number of sources including scientific literature, state and inter-agency documents, and from experienced vector control professionals.
 The BMP manual includes general guidance to all properties that can, have, and will breed mosquitoes.
 A copy of the BMP manual can be viewed on the District's website at www.ButteMosquito.com.
 The manual has successfully been used to reduce mosquito populations/public health threats without the need of additional pesticides.

-2018 PUBLIC EDUCATION HIGHLIGHTS
+2019 PUBLIC EDUCATION HIGHLIGHTS

-The Butte County Mosquito and Vector Control District's (District) Public Education Department was very busy in 2018.
-Below is a recap of the 2018 public education campaign;
+2019 was another successful year for the Butte County Mosquito and Vector Control District's (District) Public Education Department.
+Below is a recap of the 2019 public education campaign;